Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Mellin space correlators and superconformal Ward identity

-We then transform to Mellin space.
+Next, we transform to Mellin space.
 We compare the resulting expression to our supergravity result~\eqref{eq:33kk-sugra} and use the residue of the pole at $s=2$ to fix the overall normalization.
-We then obtain precise agreement between the CFT conjecture~\eqref{eq:33pp-CPO} and our supergravity result for for $\mathcal{M}_{33,k+4,k+4}$,~\eqref{eq:33kk-sugra}.
+We then obtain precise agreement between the CFT conjecture~\eqref{eq:33pp-CPO} and our supergravity result for $\mathcal{M}_{33,k+4,k+4}$ in Eq.~\eqref{eq:33kk-sugra}, with $p=k+2$.